KAHF-Capital/Website/setup.md

 2. Check browser console for errors
 3. Verify Polygon API is working

-### **If database issues occur:**
+### **If storage issues occur:**
-1. The system will automatically create the database
+1. The system will automatically create the JSON data file
 2. Check Vercel logs for any errors
-3. Database file will be created in your project root
+3. Data file will be created in `/tmp` directory on Vercel

 ## 📈 **Next Steps:**